AdaBoost for Classification - Example

 and for wrongly classified samples

 accordingly.
-These weights still need to be normalized, so that their sum equals $1$.
-This is done, by dividing by their sum.
-The next plot shows the dataset with the new weights.
+These weights still need to be normalized, so that their sum equals

-The dataset with updated weights based on the influence $\alpha$.
+The dataset with updated weights based on the influence

 The dataset with bins based on the weights.